Fact: hormonal weight gain may be to blame for those stubborn 10 to 20 pounds you keep losing and gaining back every couple of months.

 Additionally, the more white fat cells you have, the greater the amount of hormones these types of tissue will secrete.

-For example, high levels of estrogen secreted by white fat cells can lead to other issues like PCOS, thyroid dysfunction, low libido, brain fog, ovarian cysts, and more.
+For example, high levels of estrogen (in women or in men) secreted by white fat cells can lead to other issues like PCOS, thyroid dysfunction, low libido, brain fog, ovarian cysts, and more.

 Another example is high levels of hormones like leptin, also produced by white fat cells.
 Leptin connects to ghrelin, the “hunger” hormone that tells your body you’re hungry.
 More fat cells equals more leptin production and rising leptin levels increase ghrelin.